-Speaking from the perspective of systems integration, the NRI Group accepts a not insignificant amount of orders from clients (customer corporations) seeking the construction and operation of information systems.
+Speaking from the perspective of systems integration, the NRI Group accepts orders from clients (customer corporations) seeking the construction and operation of information systems.
 In such cases, the NRI Group takes charge of the upstream processes such as design, while the downstream processes are subcontracted to partner companies.